 Place your reorder online like a New order, FAX, email or call 800-971-4223.

-Bank of America chose Bank Printing Company and one other check printing company to develop the printing press technology to print the new magnetic numbers on checks.
+Bank of America chose Bank Printing Company and one other company to develop the printing press technology to print the new magnetic numbers on bank checks.
 Bank Printing Company accomplished this task successfully and subsequently received orders from Bank of America for all of its millions of depositors.
 Bank Printing Company remained Bank of America's contract check printer for decades.
 As other banks rapidly obtained the new MICR check technology Bank Printing Company was awarded many more bank check contracts nationally.
 The household checkbook became commonplace.

-During the late 1970's banks started marking-up or retailing checks to their captive checking account customers.
+During the late 1970s, banks started marking-up or retailing checks to their captive checking account customers.
 At the same time the banks began pressing their captive check printers down on their prices, in order to increase the difference they paid the printer and the amount they charged the depositor.
 Check printing became a huge profit center for banks and the mark-ups increased.
 The banks were also beginning to charge fees for all of their services.
 This has not changed and is growing steadily today.